 Andrea Eneroth was born in Gothenburg in 1873.
 Her parents were the wholesale merchant Anders Otto Eneroth and Lisette Charlotte Trahn.
-Andrea Eneroth’s elder sister (Carola Eneroth) was one of the founders of the Etisk-pedagogiska (ethical pedagogy) institute at Upsala Enskilda school.
+Andrea Eneroth’s elder sister Carola Eneroth was one of the founders of Etisk-pedagogiska institutet (the institute of ethical pedagogy) at Upsala Enskilda skola.

 Andrea Eneroth began her career as a teacher of women’s handicrafts at Uppsala högre elementarläroverk (advanced elementary school) for girls and its training-programme from 1891-1901, and Upsala Enskilda Läroverk from 1901-1907.
-She also taught on the course called “metodiken för kvinnliga handarbeten” (methodology for women’s handicrafts) from 1900-1907 at the Fackskola för huslig ekonomi (trade school for home economics) in Uppsala, and at the Fredrika-Bremer Förbund (Fredrika Bremer association) rural home economics school in Rimforsa in 1908.
+She also taught on the course called “metodiken för kvinnliga handarbeten” (methodology for women’s handicrafts) from 1900–1907 at Fackskolan för huslig ekonomi (the trade school for home economics) in Uppsala, and at the Fredrika-Bremer-Förbundet (association) rural home economics school in Rimforsa in 1908.
 The teacher Hedvig von Bahr had set up these courses as voluntary classes for future school-cookery teachers for the spring term of 1898.
 The one-term course initially ran four hours a week and included classes in knitting, sewing, darning, mending, and tagging.
-The course was adapted for public school and used the so-called Lundin method of teaching women’s handicrafts, developed by (Hulda Lundin).
+The course was adapted for public school and used the so-called Lundin method of teaching women’s handicrafts, developed by Hulda Lundin.

 Andrea Eneroth published Handledning vid undervisning i handarbete i högre flickskolor, at the Uppsala Fackskola in 1904.
 This was a teacher’s manual for use at girls’ schools and comprises both descriptions of what was deemed to be suitable items for students to make and plans for structuring teaching according to different school systems.
 The suggested items differ from those which appear in Hulda Lundin’s manual.
 Andrea Eneroth’s manual contains peignoirs and knickers embellished with lace and ruffles.
 The students of the girls’ school who were to make them clearly belonged to a social class which could afford such materials.